-This doubt standard was due to the fact that Fisher had adopted the Mendelian genetic view.
+This double standard, different treatments to Pearson on one hand, to Mendel and Darwin on the other hand, might be due to the fact that Fisher had adopted the Mendelian genetic and the Darwinian evolutionary models.
 To be specific, one of Fisher's career goals is to synthesize biostatistics, Mendelism, and Darwinism (Howie, 2002; Provine, 1971).
 In late 19th century, Charles Darwin proposed that natural selection, in terms of survival for the fittest, is a driving force of evolution.
-Francis Galton, a cousin of Darwin, was skeptical to the selection thesis.
-Galton discovered a statistical phenomenon called regression to the mean, which is the precursor of regression analysis.
+Francis Galton, a cousin of Darwin, was skeptical of the selection thesis.
+Galton discovered a statistical phenomenon called regression to the mean (or median), which is the precursor of regression analysis.
 According to regression to the mean, in a population whose general trait remains constant over a period of generations, each trait exhibits some small changes.
 However, this change does not go on forever and eventually the trait of offspring would approximate that of the ancestors.
 For example, although we expect that tall parents give birth to tall children, we will not see a super-race consisting of giants after ten generations, because the height of offspring from tall people would regress toward the mean height of the population.
 According to Darwinism, small improvement in a trait across generations and the natural selection of keeping this enhanced trait make evolution possible, but Galton argued that the regression effect counter-balance the selection effect (Gillham, 2001)..

-The central question of evolution is whether variation of a trait is inheritable.
+One of the major questions of evolution is whether variation of a trait is inheritable.
 In late 19th century Mendel gave a definite answer by introducing an elementary form of genetic theory.
 Mendel's theory was forgotten for a long while but it was re-discovered by de Vries in 1900.
 In contrast to the original Darwin's position that evolution is a result of accumulated small changes of traits, biologists who supported Mendel's genetics suggested the otherwise: evolution is driven by mutation and thus evolution is discontinuous in nature.
 By the end of 19th century and early 20th century, two opposing schools of thoughts were developed, namely, biometricians and Mendelians.
 Although Galton rejected the idea of small changes in trait as an evolutionary force, he was credited as the pioneer of biometrics for his contribution of statistical methods to the topic of biological evolution.
+These diverse views of the evolutionary and genetic theories are germane to the development of probabilistic and statistical inferences, because the notions of the infinite population in the Fisherian school and description of individual datasets in the Pearsonian school could be traced back to their positions in biological sciences (Yu, 2005).